 Damien, Love Tea was founded in Melbourne in 2006.
 Can you tell us a little bit about how it came about?

-So, when did you realise that you might need a rebrand?
+When did you realise that you might need a rebrand?

 As a business owner I imagine that’s a hard pill to swallow.
-In the sense that I guess the obvious thing is just to keep going and to keep pushing through.
+In the sense that the obvious thing is just to keep going and to keep pushing through.
 What was the thing that made you decide you needed to reach out?

-Damien, for you, you can see what all the competitors are doing, and then you’re being told, to zig when they zag.
+Damien, for you, you can see what all the competitors are doing, and then you’re being told to zig when they zag.
 How did that feel for you?
 Did that feel like a risk?

-Luke, dealing with a client like this where there’s a lot of complexity and a lot of messages that need to be communicated to the consumer.
-How do you balance that?
+Luke, dealing with a client like this where there’s a lot of complexity and a lot of messages that need to be communicated to the consumer — how do you balance that?
 And how do you work out what the most important message is?